cameraui/docs/admin/workers.md

 ### Hardware acceleration

-A worker decodes video, so a GPU helps it exactly as much as it helps the server.

-In **Docker**, the override files from the main deployment do not fit: they patch a service named `cameraui`, and the worker service is called `cameraui-worker`, so layering one on top starts a second, unrelated container instead of accelerating the worker.
-Put the two pieces into the worker file itself, the [image flavor](/install/docker#hardware-acceleration) that matches the hardware and the device:
+In **Docker**, the override files from the main deployment do not fit: they patch the service `cameraui`, not `cameraui-worker`, so layering one on top starts a second, unrelated container.
+Put the [image flavor](/install/docker#hardware-acceleration) that matches the hardware and the device into the worker file itself:

 ```yaml
 services: